ardatan/graphql-tools/website/docs/schema-stitching.md

 };
 ```

-By default, `selectionSetWithFieldArgs` will passthrough all arguments from the gateway field to _all_ root fields of the selection set.
-For advanced selection sets that request multiple fields, you may provide an additional mapping of selection names with their respective arguments:
+By default, `selectionSetWithFieldArgs` will passthrough all arguments from the gateway field to _all_ root fields in the selection set.
+For complex selections that request multiple fields, you may provide an additional mapping of selection names with their respective arguments:

 ```js
 selectionSetWithFieldArgs('{ id chirpIds }', { chirpIds: ['since'] })